jonidaniel/nextjs-dashboard/README.md

 ## Setup

-- The dashboard is live and running [here](https://nextjs-dashboard-azure-gamma-85.vercel.app)
+- The dashboard is live and running on [Vercel cloud](https://nextjs-dashboard-azure-gamma-85.vercel.app)

 -